Core Library closure

-The Resources and Energy Group of the Department for Manufacturing, Innovation, Trade, Resources and Energy (DMITRE) recognises the value of retaining drill hole samples obtained from mineral and petroleum exploration in South Australia.
+The Department of State Development's Resources and Energy Group (formerly within the Department for Manufacturing, Innovation, Trade, Resources and Energy (DMITRE)) recognises the value of retaining drill hole samples obtained from mineral and petroleum exploration in South Australia.
 These specimens provide essential information in the search for ore deposits and petroleum reserves, for re-interpretation of structural and stratigraphic relationships, and for geoscientific research.

 Core and chip samples are particularly useful for those areas of South Australia where potentially metalliferous basement rocks are covered by younger, less prospective sediments or where rock units of interest extend offshore.